GabrielMalta/Komoot-Heatmap/README.md

 If you would prefer to download your tours manually, just place them in the "gpx" folder and skip steps 1 and 2.

-The gpx2leaflet.py has not been tested with gpx from other apps, but should work.
+gpx2leaflet.py has not been tested with gpx from other apps, but should work.

 ## TO DO

-1. Figure out a way to download tours without using PyAutoGUI
+1. Figure out a more elegant way to download tours, ideally without using PyAutoGUI